Classroom Observation Service

 The National Taiwan University System includes National Taiwan University, National Taiwan Normal University, and National Taiwan University of Science and Technology.
 The Center provides a joint classroom observation service for the three universities.
 The peer observation and feedback mechanism has become a trend in the National Taiwan Normal University.
 Starting from 2020 Spring Semester, teachers from the National Taiwan University System have been visiting National Taiwan Normal University for classroom observation.
 NTU has also invited National Taiwan University of Science and Technology to open up its feature courses for teachers from the National Taiwan University System to observe.
 In response to the trend of online teaching, many courses have been designed as online courses, such as “Flipped Classroom” or “Synchronized and Asynchronous Online Courses”.
 These courses are also open to classroom observation, and teachers may apply to observe online.

-National Taiwan Normal University Center for Teaching and Learning Development:Center’s official website / Registration System / Classroom Observation Timetable / Course Schedule
+National Taiwan Normal University Center for Teaching and Learning Development (Agenda Coming Soon):Center’s official website / Registration System / Classroom Observation Timetable / Course Schedule

 Observation Procedure